Matias-A/zsh-config/README.md

 ### Folder structure:
 - `src`: zsh config, split into multiple `.zsh` files
-- `src/local`: same as rest of `src`, but .gitignore'd - this is for storing device-specific config info.
+- `src/local`: same as rest of `src`, but .gitignore'd - this is for storing device-specific config.
 - `old`: contains backups of old versions of `.zshrc`

 ### First use: